corda/corda-docs/content/en/docs/corda-os/4.6/hello-world-flow.md

 There are also a few more annotations, on the `FlowLogic` subclass itself:

 * `@InitiatingFlow` means that this flow is part of a flow pair and that it triggers the other side to run the the counterpart flow (which in our case is the `IOUFlowResponder` defined below).
-* `@StartableByRPC` allows the node owner to start this flow via an RPC call
+* `@StartableByRPC` allows the node owner to start this flow via an RPC call.

 Let’s walk through the steps of `FlowLogic.call` itself.
 This is where we actually describe the procedure for